mukeshsoni/mukeshsoni.github.io/src/pages/resume/index.md

-> I am good at JavaScript, reactjs and family.
-I know and have worked in nodejs.
-Been doing web development for 7 years (since 2011) and loved every part of it.
+> I am good at HTML, CSS, JavaScript, reactjs and family.
+I have also worked in nodejs but i am not a nodejs expert.
+I have been doing web development since 2011 and loved most of the journey.
+I am super excited about the future of web development.
+I think it's still in it's infancy.

-> I transitioned into web development from a business analyst role 7 years back and have never looked back.
+> I transitioned into web development from a business analyst role in 2011 and have never looked back.

 I like the ideas behind functional programming and try to use them as much as possible in my own code.
 Immutability rules.

-I also love looking into ways to make a developers life easier and try building tools to improve developer productivity.
-This i do in my free time.

 Currently use reactjs and redux for writing complex frontend applications.
 Have decent knowledge about CSS, Haskell and elm too.

 Have been getting into `react-native` of late and loving it. `react-native` might be the future of mobile development.

 Know a little bit of purescript, haskell and elm.
-You can ask me about functors 😜.
+You can ask me about monoids, functors, applicatives and (hold your breath) monads!
+If you are looking for a beginner haskell or purescript developer, who you are willing to train, please get in touch with me.
+I promise you will not regret.

+Developers still do a lot of manual work, even though their work automates someone else's work.
+The journey a developer takes when building software is far from the promised land they dream about when getting into software developement.
+I care deeply about this aspect of developer's life and try building tools to improve it.
+This i do in my free time.

-I sometimes code in my free time too and host my personal work on github - [https://github.com/mukeshsoni](https://github.com/mukeshsoni).
+Some of my personal work can be found on github - [https://github.com/mukeshsoni](https://github.com/mukeshsoni).

 ## Skills